 Helping Your Loved One Get Treatment For Hydrocodone Abuse And Addiction

 Hydrocodone is a dangerous drug that can quickly consume a person’s life and lead to addiction and dependence.
 If you believe someone you love is using hydrocodone, helping him or her get addiction treatment could potentially save your loved one’s life.
-At The Bluffs, we offer a variety of personalized treatment programs to help individuals overcome addiction and live a sober and fulfilling life.
+At Vertava Health of Ohio, we offer a variety of personalized treatment programs to help individuals overcome addiction and live a sober and fulfilling life.

-Treatment for hydrocodone addiction can be provided at The Bluffs where our staff is equipped to treat the problem.
+Treatment for hydrocodone addiction can be provided at Vertava Health of Ohio where our staff is equipped to treat the problem.
 At our facility, the first step is to take the detox from opioids.
 During this detoxification treatment, some medications can be used to decrease the severity of withdrawal symptoms.
 These medications are also used to help assist in relapse prevention, and this type of treatment is referred to as Medication-Assisted Treatment (MAT).

 After the detox process, we encourage all of our patients to attend additional substance abuse treatment programs where they can learn essential skills like: